The Institute for Precision Medicine (IPM)

 - The potential to lead to more comprehensive studies and future funding

-- The degree to which the project enables future large cohort sequencing studies and is likely to attract external funding
+- The degree to which the project is likely to attract external funding in the future

 - Appropriate experience of PI/team, with some demonstration of ongoing record of accomplishments

-Applications will undergo review by investigators from the IPM, and by Hillman Cancer Center investigators for oncology projects, as appropriate.
-Following review, projects will be chosen based upon score and programmatic relevance.
+Applications will undergo peer review by investigators from the IPM, and by Hillman Cancer Center investigators for oncology projects, as appropriate.
+Following peer review, projects will be chosen based upon score and programmatic relevance.

 Applications are to be submitted electronically, as pdf files, to Jennifer Xavier, email@example.com by 5:00 pm on January 11th, 2019.
 No exceptions will be made to the receipt date.
 Within one week of the receipt date, each applicant should receive an e-mail message notifying him/her that his/her application has been received.
 If an applicant does not receive such notification, he/she should contact Jennifer Xavier.
 Logistical, administrative and scientific questions about the program should be directed to Jennifer Xavier (firstname.lastname@example.org).